tractr/traxion/apps/docs/docs/how-to/file-storage/file-storage-on-aws-s3.md

 sidebar_label: File Storage on AWS S3
 ---

 ## Introduction

 Storing, managing and distributing files is a common task for web applications.
 However, it can quickly become a cumbersome task to manage for your nodejs application and is usually best delegated to a specialized file storage service like AWS S3 or Minio.

 It involves three parts:

-- Your backend application, which is responsible for negotiating a pre-signed download url with the file storage service.
+- Your backend application, which is responsible for negotiating a presigned download url with the file storage service.
-- Your frontend application, which must request this pre-signed upload url from the backend and then upload the user's file to the file storage.
+- Your frontend application, which must request this presigned upload url from the backend and then upload the user's file to the file storage.
 - The file storage service itself.

 Traxion provides the following two packages to interact with the file storage service: